-1) Although the student's program or department may administer a departmental oral or written examination prior to the official graduate school qualifying examination, the results of the departmental examination shall not be considered a part of the graduate school examination.
+- 1) Although the student's program or department may administer a departmental oral or written examination prior to the official graduate school qualifying examination, the results of the departmental examination shall not be considered a part of the graduate school examination. - 2) If the committee delays action following an examination for the purpose of reexamining or other appropriate action, these actions shall not be considered as representing a failure.